awez/amirrajan.github.com/recruiters/index.md

 ---
 layout: page
-title: A Message to Recruiters That Probably Won't be Read
+title: A Message to Recruiters
-header: A Message to Recruiters That Probably Won't be Read
+header: A Message to Recruiters
 group: navigation
 ---
 {% include JB/setup %}